typelevel/cats-effect/docs/datatypes/queue.md

 ## Variance

-`Queue` is split into a `QueueSource` with a `Functor` instance and a `QueueSink` with a contravariant functor instance.
+`Queue` is split into a `QueueSource` with a `Functor` instance and a `QueueSink` with a `Contravariant` functor instance.
 This allows us to treat a `Queue[F, A]` as a `Source[F, B]` by mapping with `A => B` or as a `Sink[F, B]` by contramapping with `B => A`.